surveysolutions/docs/content/interviewer/troubleshooting/interviewer-app-diagnostics/index.md

 <CENTER><IMG src="img/interviewer_send_description.png" width=400></CENTER>

-<P>The tablet must doesn't need to be online for this feature to succeed.
+<P>The tablet doesn't have to be online for this feature to succeed.
 The resulting textual description may be shared using any means (saved to a file, sent by email, etc).</P>
 </details>